I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/nfccx/nc-nfccx-evt-nfc-cx-write-nci-packet.md

 ## -remarks
 <p>The client driver should not make any blocking calls when handling this function call.
 Any I/O processing must be handled on a separate thread or work-item (that is, the client driver should immediately return STATUS_PENDING and on completion invoke the completion handler).</p>

-<p>The client driver should not make any blocking calls when handling this function call.
-Any I/O processing must be handled on a separate thread or work-item (that is, the client driver should immediately return STATUS_PENDING and on completion invoke the completion handler).</p>

 ## -requirements
 <table>
 <tr>